What we’re about

 Upcoming events (1)

-Remember to practice your story out loud on as many people as possible and time yourself when you’re doing it.
+Remember, all stories need a beginning, a middle, an end, and something at stake.
+Practice your story out loud on as many people as possible and time yourself when you’re doing it.
 Please don’t get onstage if you haven’t practiced your story.
 The audience is giving you their time and attention.
 It’s not fair to them if you get up there and try to wing it.

 All stories have to be under 8 minutes.
-Stories can be as short as you want but not over 8 minutes.
+Stories can be as short as you want, but not over 8 minutes.
 Stories also have to be clean in both language and content.
 Send me an email if you have any questions about that.

 The rest of the rules and guidelines are below: